Nick Kyrgios: Davis Cup

 In 2019, Kyrgios was left out of the Davis Cup team for their qualifier in Adelaide, which they won against Bosnia and Herzegovina.
 He was re-added to the team later in the year for the Davis Cup Finals in Spain.
 In Spain, he won his singles rubbers against Colombia and Belgium to advance to the quarter-finals against Canada.
-He then withdrew from the quarter-finals due to injury and was replaced by John Millman in his singles rubber, which he lost.
+He then withdrew from the quarter-finals due to a collar bone injury and was replaced by John Millman.
 Australia ended up losing the tie 1–2.